|I.||Bachelor of Arts in Liberal Studies|

 Prospective students on J-1 or F-1 student Visa status must enroll full-time.
 Please consult with the SCS Assistant Dean for Student & Scholar Services when making enrollment decisions that could affect your Visa status.

 The BALS program offers extensive academic advising for students in the program.
 The advising staff of the BALS program help students to make wise choices in their academic programs and to navigate through difficulties that they may encounter.
-Students are encouraged to develop advising relationships with BALS faculty members as well.

-Advising of all BALS students is handled by the BALS Program Director located in the SCS Office Suite at 640 Massachusetts Avenue.
+Advising of all BALS students is handled by the Liberal Studies Program Director located in the SCS Office Suite at 640 Massachusetts Avenue.
 Approval of student petitions (such as overloads and non-BALS coursework) should be submitted to the Program Director as well.
 Incoming students are encouraged to make an appointment to meet with the Program Director as soon as possible after they receive notice of admission.

-Continuing students are encouraged to meet with the Program Director at least once each semester prior to the start of registration for the following semester’s courses.
+Continuing students are encouraged to meet with the Liberal Studies Program Director at least once each semester prior to the start of registration for the following semester’s courses.
 The Program Director is also available to meet with students who are encountering difficulty in their studies.
-As needed, the Program Director may refer individual students to support services throughout the university, including the Academic Resource Center, the Writing Center, the Career Center, and Counseling and Psychiatric Services.
+As needed, Program Director may refer individual students to support services throughout the university, including the Academic Resource Center, the Writing Center, the Career Center, and Counseling and Psychiatric Services.

 A graduate of the BALS program will be able to: